akamazing/akamazing.github.io/README.md

 8. **Data Store Denies Local storage Potentially Writing Data**
 **Mitigation strategy:** Generate logs or audits to record the source, time or summary of sent data.
 **Observation:** Ember Simple Auth has no provision to generate logs and audits, to record the source, time or summary of sent data, thus this threat exist.
+Alternatively, failed promise handling mechanism could be used to send the request again.

 9. **Spoofing of Source Data Store Local storage**
 **Mitigation strategy:** Standard authentication to identify valid Session store.